medic/cht-docs/content/en/apps/guides/hosting/4.x/self-hosting/k3s - multiple nodes.md

 linkTitle: "k3s - multiple nodes"
 weight: 20
 description: >
-  Hosting the CHT on self run VMware infrastructure with horizontally scaled CouchDB nodes
+  Hosting the CHT on self run VMware infrastructure for multiple CHT-Core projects that utilize horizontally scaled CouchDB nodes
 ---

 {{% pageinfo %}}
-The clustered multi-node hosting described below is only recommended for deployments that need extreme performance gains.
-Please see our deploy documentation matrix to identify if multiple couchdb nodes are appropriate for your project and scale.
+This page details initial k3s cluster setup on a VMware datacenter running vSphere 7+.
+After initial completion, the administrator should only be adding VMs to the cluster or deploying cht-core projects to be orchestrated.

 {{% /pageinfo %}}